esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

 single objective optimization.
 The full documenation on the UDP optional methods can be found in the :class:`pygmo.problem` docs.

 We still have to write the fitness function as that is a mandatory method (together with ``get_bounds()``) for all UDPs.
 Constructing a :class:`~pygmo.problem` with an incomplete UDP will fail.
 In pygmo the fitness includes both the objectives and the constraints according to the described order [obj,ec,ic].
-All equality constraints are in the form :math:`g(x) = 0`, while inequalities :math:`g(x) <= 0` as documented in :func:`pygmo.problem.fitness()`.
+All inequality constraints are in the form :math:`g(x) = 0` as documented in :func:`pygmo.problem.fitness()`.
+Note that in this particular case we do not have equality constraints.

 .. doctest::